 - Add the lemon juice and boil the preserves for another 20 minutes, stirring often to prevent scorching.
 After it has boiled for 10 minutes, start skimming the foam off.

-- minutes of hard boiling will give you preserves that still have a nice amount of syrup that is slightly thicker than maple syrup and the strawberries are holding their shape.
-If you want it thicker then you can keep boiling it for another 2-5 minutes.
+- Twenty to twenty-five minutes of hard boiling will give you preserves that still have a nice amount of syrup that is slightly thicker than maple syrup and the strawberries are holding their shape.
+If you want it thicker then you can keep boiling it for another 2-5 minutes but the strawberries may start to break down a bit.
 It will thicken slightly in the jars but it will not set like jam.
 These times are dependent on how hot your stove runs.

 - Process the jars in a water bath canner for and boil for 10 minutes.
 Begin timing after the pot returns to a full boil.